Skip to main content

 }

 The public parts are the slot name, method list, call boundary, and package-owned artifact path.
-The machinery behind that slot is not app API.Your app calls the slot through the target name:
+The slot implementation is not app API.Your app calls the slot through the action name:

 await sendRequestToBitfieldTarget({